archfz/cypress-terminal-report/README.md

 - Fix `never` on `printLogsToConsole` works in all cases. [issue](https://github.com/archfz/cypress-terminal-report/issues/241)
 - Fix `commandTimings` failing when before hooks are logged. [issue](https://github.com/archfz/cypress-terminal-report/issues/240)
 - `commandTimings` now log the time elapsed since the suite / spec start instead of the time since the test start.
+- Update cypress to 13.8.1 in tests to confirm support.

 #### 6.0.1